konganuela/my-notes-on-ewaste-management/README.md

 5. Small IT and telecommunication equipments( computers, laptops)

- As south Sudan emerges as one of the deeloping countries, it faces challenges of electronic waste management hence a concern in the global aspect.
+ As south Sudan emerges as one of the developing countries, it faces challenges of electronic waste management hence a concern in the global aspect.
 How do individuals make it a point to ensure proper electronic waste management in their communities starting at the household level.